Bengal vs Maine Coon Cats: The Differences (With Pictures)

 Characteristics & Appearance

 The Bengal cat is a hybrid between a domestic cat and a wild Asian Leopard Cat.
-The first Bengal cat appeared in the 1960s by a breeder, Jean Mill.
+The first Bengal cat appeared in the 1960s through a breeder, Jean Mill.
 It was incidental as Jean brought home a leopard cat to keep her black tomcat company and did not think they could breed.

 Today, Bengal cats are one of the most popular cat breeds in the US.
 They’re medium to large-sized cats.
 They typically weigh between 8-15 pounds, but they occasionally exceed 15 pounds.
 They have muscular bodies, and they’re agile, so they have no trouble jumping and leaping around the house.